 How Much Do NBA Rookies Make?
 Breaking Down NBA Draft Pick Salary

-Another immutable detail of the draft is how much the players selected will be paid.
+As always, the NBA draft often leaves fans with the question of how much the players selected will be paid.
 The salaries of rookies in the NBA, similar to other sports, is set in stone as part of the Collective Bargaining Agreement.
 It does not matter if the future No. 1 pick is the greatest or worst player of all time— they'll be paid the same amount.

 How does it all work?
 How do the salaries change based on where a player is drafted?
 Let's get into it.